-My Pasta in Paprika White Wine Sauce – It’s a fun recipe that comes together pretty quickly, isn’t too difficult, but is really full of flavor.
+My Pasta in Paprika White Wine Sauce is a fun recipe that comes together pretty quickly, isn’t too difficult, but is really full of flavor.
 And, it’s a nice romantic dinner that you and your sweetie can enjoy together.

 This is a sponsored post for Snoqualmie Wines.
-I’m receiving a fee and product for posting; however, the opinions expressed in this post are my own.
+I received a fee and product for posting; however, the opinions expressed in this post are my own.

 I wanted to do something a little different for this second recipe for Snoqualmie Wines.
 And, I just love the result with this Pasta in Paprika White Wine Sauce!